-- We have a global business continuity management (BCM) framework to enable effective recovery from a major disruption. - Caring for the planet is one of the three pillars of our purpose, and is central to how we make strategic decisions. - Having plants in different regions and countries means we can serve customers from elsewhere if a particular area is disrupted. - Our Risk Committee oversees emerging risks to ensure we are prepared for customers' needs.

-We set up a Global Pandemic Response Team to manage our response to and minimise disruption from Covid-19.

-We began a project to strengthen further both our business continuity capabilities and our crisis management plans.
-NEW
+- We have a global business continuity management (BCM) framework to enable effective recovery from a major disruption. - Caring for the planet is one of the three pillars of our purpose, and is central to how we make strategic decisions. - Having plants in different regions and countries means we can serve customers from elsewhere if a particular area is disrupted. - Our Risk Committee oversees emerging risks to ensure we are prepared for customers' needs. - We set up a Global Pandemic Response Team to manage our response to and minimise disruption from Covid-19. - We developed a comprehensive sustainability strategy including environmental targets for 2030 which will be science-based; we will be publishing progress, including our response to TCFD requirements, in next year's Annual Report. - We began a project to strengthen further both our business continuity capabilities and our crisis management plans.